×

 Key Players and Competitive Insights

-In terms of business tactics, companies are localizing manufacturing and optimizing supply chains to enhance efficiency and responsiveness.
-The market structure appears moderately fragmented, with several key players exerting considerable influence.
-This fragmentation allows for a variety of service offerings, yet the collective strength of major companies shapes the competitive dynamics, pushing smaller entities to innovate or specialize in niche areas.
+In terms of business tactics, companies are localizing manufacturing and optimizing their supply chains to better meet the demands of healthcare providers.
+The competitive structure of the market appears to be moderately fragmented, with several key players exerting influence over various segments.
+This fragmentation allows for a diverse range of services and solutions, catering to the specific needs of healthcare organizations across the country.

-In November 2025, McKesson Corporation (US) announced a strategic partnership with a leading telehealth provider to enhance its logistics capabilities in remote patient monitoring.
-This collaboration is expected to improve the efficiency of medical supply distribution, particularly in underserved areas, thereby reinforcing McKesson's commitment to leveraging technology for better healthcare outcomes.
-The strategic importance of this move lies in its potential to integrate logistics with telehealth services, creating a more cohesive healthcare delivery model.
+In December 2025, McKesson Corporation (US) announced a strategic partnership with a leading telehealth provider to enhance its logistics capabilities in remote patient monitoring.
+This collaboration is expected to streamline the distribution of medical supplies and improve access to healthcare services, particularly in underserved areas.
+The strategic importance of this partnership lies in its potential to leverage technology for better patient engagement and operational efficiency.

-Key Companies in the US Healthcare Logistics Market market include
+Key Companies in the US Healthcare Logistics Market include

 Industry Developments